MSLNZ/msl-nlf/docs/example_weighted_and_correlated.rst

     model.set_correlation('y', 'y', value=0.5)
     model.set_correlation('x1', 'x1', value=0.8)

-To see a summary of the data that would be sent to the model, call the :meth:`~msl.nlf.model.Model.fit()` method with *debug=True* and print the returned object
+To see a summary of the data that would be sent to the fit function in the DLL, call the :meth:`~msl.nlf.model.Model.fit()` method with *debug=True* and print the returned object (an instance of :class:`~msl.nlf.datatypes.Input` is returned)

 .. code-block:: python